isomerpages/gb-assist/pages/solutionrepo/solution2143.md

 ### Description

 A machine to mix and chop up the grass for animal feed.

-### Details of Solution
+### Packages Available

 N.A.